New Right (Israel)

 The New Right (הימין החדש, HaYamin HeHadash) is a right-wing political party in Israel, established in December 2018 by Ayelet Shaked and Naftali Bennett.
 The New Right aims to be a right-wing party open to both religious and secular people.
 The party did not win any seats in the April 2019 election, though it won three seats in the subsequent election of September 2019, retained these in the March 2020 election and increased to seven seats in the 2021 Israeli legislative election.
-It is currently the sole member of the Yamina alliance.